elaine84/jupyter-synchronized-folders/design.md

 # Summary of Solution #

 Implement Dropbox-like synchronization of specific folders, accessible via the Jupyter Notebook interface.
 We will initially provide a GitHub backed implementation, but in the future other backends could be made available (e.g. Dropbox, generic git).
-We will explicitly avoid making a true Git GUI client - the user's mental model should be 'this is same as Dropbox', rather than 'this is same as git'
+We will explicitly avoid making a true Git GUI client - the user's mental model should be 'this is similar to Dropbox.'

 # Implementation details #